 // What if the user was deleted between the webhook and this query?

-// What if this runs during a database migration?I use AI to ship faster, not to replace judgment.
+// What if this runs during a database migration?I use AI tools to ship faster.
+The engineering judgment is still mine.
 Book a call if you want both.